 A non-profit educational intervention for "math geeks"

-A unique feature of Epsilon Camp is on-campus apartment-style housing with cooking facilities for each family; sibling care is provided so parents can participate in the workshop.
+A unique feature of Epsilon Camp is on-campus apartment-style housing with cooking facilities for each family; partly subsidized sibling care is available so all parents can participate in the workshop.

 A gathering of kids who are "lit up" by math, not just very competent at it.

 Epsilon Camp is a program of Altus Math, a 501(c)(3) non-profit organization.

 Application season at Epsilon Camp 2014